arcus/education_modules/demystifying_apis/demystifying_apis.md

 An **application** is a computer system -- such as the system that holds the list of New York Times bestsellers, or the REDCap system of electronic research data capture, or the PubMed system of searchable academic articles related to medicine.

 **Programming** is the use of special methods -- usually written computer code -- to control what an application does.
 When you write code in Java, Python, javascript, Go, R, or other languages, you're programming.
+The people who create applications have to use programming to create the set of rules for working with that application.

 Finally, an **interface** is a way to interact with a system.
 The dashboard of your car is an interface, and the menu in your word processing software is an interface.
 Interfaces allow you to give instruction to a system, get information from a system, or both.

-If we put these together, we can describe an API as a way for people or machines to:
+If we put these together, we can describe an API as a set of rules for message exchange that allows people or machines to:

 * interact with (that's the **interface** part)
 * software (that's the **application** part)
-* in a very specific and prescribed way (often, but not always, by **programming**).
+* in a very specific and prescribed way (thanks to the rules set up by the people **programming** the application).

 That feels very vague -- what about some examples?
 We'll consider some on the next page.